Waidroka Bay Resort Fiji: Adventure Diving on Viti Levu’s Wild South Coast

 Based on the diving, setting and overall vibe, Waidroka is particularly well‑suited to:

-• Intermediate and advanced divers who want to combine Beqa Lagoon reefs and optional shark dives with a chilled, nature‑focused base.
+• More experienced divers who want to combine Beqa Lagoon reefs and shark dives with a chilled, nature‑focused base.

 • Adventure‑minded travellers who like the idea of surfing, kayaking or hiking on off‑gassing days.